Aside from being pleasurable, orgasms have wide-reaching health benefits. But can they actually make you live longer?

 For men, high frequency means longer life, but for women, it’s quality that counts.

 The same study mentioned above found that enjoyment of sex is far more beneficial to women than frequency – although frequency still counts.
 So, more sexually-related pleasure equals fewer early deaths.
-In other words, lift your game, boys!

 Need more inspiration?
 How about the fact that the bond forged by regular intimate contact does more for your long-term physical and mental health than you can imagine?